eMoflon/kaleidoscope-zoo/showcase/com.kaleidoscope.usecase.showcase.second/README.md

 This scenario is:
 - __State-based__ meaning that the delta to be propagated is supplied by providing a new version of the entire model.
 This requires an offline delta discoverer (EMFCompare is used here).
 - __Persistent__ meaning that all models are saved to file and the synchronisation can be continued even after shutting down completely.
-- __Xtext-based__ meaning Xtext is used for defining ArtefactAdapters(deals with model representations).
-For both models a special grammar is defined in Xtext for parsing and unparsing textual representations of them.
+- Involved artefacts are text files converted to models using Xtext-based parsers and unparsed to text with Xtend templates.

-The only difference from the first scenario is way of handling models representations.
-This demonstrates that it is possible to switch ArtefactAdapter to represent models as text without affecting the rest of the framework.
+The only difference compared to the first scenario is the choice of artefacts for source and target models.
+This demonstrates that it is possible to easily swap ArtefactAdapters (here XMI to Xtext-based) without affecting the rest of the framework.
 To see how the framework is correspondingly configured, take a look at `src/com/kaleidoscope/usecase/showcase/second/controller/ControllerModule.java`